This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 7.

 When going platform-wise, LinkedIn’s ad reach is at 12.7 percent of the world’s population.
-Learn other amusing facts about the professional platform including why it is the desired platform for marketers and how LinkedIn is working to make its workplace equitable for everyone from our LinkedIn workforce diversity article.
+Learn other amusing facts about the professional platform including why it is the desired platform for marketers and how LinkedIn is working to make its workplace equitable for everyone from our LinkedIn workforce diversity article, supported by social media statistics 2025.

 Comparison Of Social Platforms- Monthly Active Users